Microneedling: a powerful, under-researched hair loss therapy

 These are the only studies we have on microneedling for pattern hair loss.
 So, what do they tell us?

-The bottom line: stick with a 1.5mm to 2.5mm needle length.
-Why?
 It’s clinically effective, it increases both topical absorption and hair follicle proliferation, and it’s short enough to avoid puncturing an emissary vein.

 Moreover, stick with needling once weekly, or once every two weeks.
 Again, it’s clinically effective.
 Other recommendations on other websites are theoretical, anecdotal, and generally unsubstantiated.